TheProjectsGuy/Learning_ROS/tutorials/I0_Basic_Terminology.md

 Many packages that come with ROS have their own services.
 However, if needed, we can create our own services as well.
 To define a service, a `.srv` file is created.
 It is usually put inside a folder named `srv` within a package.

 > More about *srv* files [here](http://wiki.ros.org/srv)

+### Actions

+Services ensure that you can have a request and response type of interaction between a client (who requests) and a server (who processes the request and sends an action).
+Sometimes, it is important for the client to get periodic feedbacks on the process.
+Hence, an action allows you to have a _Goal_ sent from a client to the server and _Feedback_ sent from the server to the client until the goal is reached.
+After reaching the goal, the server can send a _Result_.
+This is helpful in aspects like servo control, where you give a goal position and want to also periodically know the position as feedback.

+Just in case of a service, even in actions, there can be a node that registers to the master as an **Action Server** (which provides the action), and there can be nodes registered as **Action Clients** (which use the action by calling the action server).

+The facility of an action is provided through a package named `actionlib`.
+This package handles the underlying plumbing work to deliver the goal, feedback and results by creating messages.
+It also provides an API to use it for creating action servers and action clients.

+> More about the `actionlib` package [here](http://wiki.ros.org/actionlib)

+The structure of actions have to be declared in `.action` files which are put inside a folder named `action` within a package.

+> More about *action* files [here](http://wiki.ros.org/actionlib#A.action_File)

 ## Auxiliary information